Customizing Desktop

 Customizing Views

-• you can add and call your own methods
+• add and call your own methods

 To start, create your own view class and inherit it from one of the default views or from desktop.views.JetView: